-Unlike the server socket, the client socket sends and reads the data itself instead of creating a new connection socket.
+Note that unlike the server socket, the client socket sends and reads the data itself instead of creating a new connection socket.
 When the client program is complete, close the client socket.
 The server will keep running, waiting for another client to serve.

-To see a client and server communicate, open a terminal and run the server.
-Then run the client in a separate terminal.
-Try this with the provided examples.
+To see a client and server communicate, open a terminal and run the server, then run the client in a separate terminal.